darskkaa/sneakerbots/README.md

 ## Architecture

-- Frontend: Electron + React 18 + TailwindCSS
+- **Frontend:** Electron + React 18 + TailwindCSS (Vite-powered)
-- Backend: Node.js 20 + TypeScript
+- **Backend as a Service:** Supabase (PostgreSQL database, Auth, API, Storage)
-- Automation: Microsoft Playwright
+- **API:** Supabase client SDK for all database and authentication operations
-- Database: SQLite (local storage)
+- **Encryption:** AES-256-GCM for local sensitive data

-- Encryption: AES-256-GCM
+> SneakerBot now uses Supabase for all persistent storage, user authentication, and real-time data sync.
+No local SQLite or Playwright automation is used in this version.

 ## Developer Documentation